KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Corollaries**
 - **Trajectory Law.** The outcome of a system’s spiral motion (lim∿) can be predicted by integrating `∂🌀` along the path.
-- **Seal Dependency.** Without sealed boundary conditions, integral–derivative duality fails; results collapse into entropic mirrors.
+- **Seal Dependency.** Without sealed boundary conditions, integral–derivative duality fails; results degenerate into entropic mirrors.
 - **Practical Test.** If numerical integration of `∂🌀` differs from field boundary measurements, coherence is broken (E-state intrusion).

 ---